-Family-based green card applications (in other words, immediate relatives or spouses of a U.S. citizen) have seen a decrease in the processing time between FY 2016 and FY 2020, with FY 2020 processing times averaging 8.7 months.
-Note that the USCIS office closures due to the COVID-19 pandemic means processing times will likely increase in the coming months.
+Family-based green card applications (in other words, immediate relatives or spouses of a U.S. citizen) have seen a significant increase in the processing time between FY 2017 and FY 2021, with FY 2020 processing times averaging 13 months.
+This backlog is largely due to the USCIS office closures amid the COVID-19 pandemic.

 Boundless makes it easy to complete your marriage green card application by turning all the required government forms into simple questions you can answer online — typically in under 2 hours, compared with days or weeks the traditional way.
 You’ll also get an independent immigration attorney who will review your entire application package and answer your questions — for no additional fee.
 Ready to start?
 Learn more, or get started today!

-Processing times for Form N-400 (officially called the “Application for Naturalization”) have stayed relatively steady between FY 2016 and FY 2020, with the FY2020 processing time being an average of 8.3 months.
-However, processing times in FY 2015 were far lower, at 5.8 months.
+Processing times for Form N-400 (officially called the “Application for Naturalization”) have increased significant between FY 2017 and FY 2021, with FY2021 processing times averaging 12.2 months.
 The spike in recent years is largely due to a naturalization application backlog.
 In addition, a recent report from Boundless found that the postponement of naturalization interviews and oath ceremonies due to the coronavirus pandemic will lead to a surge in wait times.

 To handle the enormous volume of applications it receives, USCIS is supported by field offices across the United States, and each applicant is assigned to a field office based on their ZIP code.